acunniffe/optic-networking-code-demo/README.md

 Now let's apply a transformation to turn this endpoint into a request.

-^A transformation is a pure function that takes a JSON object that conforms to Schema A as input and returns a JSON object that conforms to Schema B.
+>A transformation is a pure function that takes a JSON object that conforms to Schema A as input and returns a JSON object that conforms to Schema B.

 In this case our transformation takes the JSON object above that represents an endpoint and returns a similar JSON object that represents a HTTP request.